Scientific Name

 Origin

-×Sedeveria 'Hummelii' is an intergeneric hybrid created by Ed Hummel by crossing Sedum pachyphyllum and Echeveria derenbergii.
+×Sedeveria 'Hummelii' is an intergeneric hybrid created by Ed Hummel from a cross between Sedum pachyphyllum and Echeveria derenbergii.
 It has been distributed as ×Sedeveria 'Yellow Humbert' for some years.

 Description

 ×Sedeveria 'Hummelii' is an attractive succulent subshrub that forms short-stemmed rosettes of numerous yellow-green leaves with red tips.
-It grows up to 4 inches (10 cm) tall, branching from the base and above.
-Leaves are thick, fleshy, and up to 1.4 inches (3.5 cm) long.
+It can grow up to 4 inches (10 cm) tall, branching from the base and above.
+The leaves are thick and fleshy, measuring up to 1.4 inches (3.5 cm) in length.

 The flowers are star-shaped with yellow petals, slightly darker on the keel, and appear on slender, leafy stalks in summer.

-Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the Sedum plant started there.
-They will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure that the plant will start there, add a very thin covering of soil.
+Sedum is easy to propagate.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get it started there.
+They will send out roots from wherever the stem touches the ground and the root itself.
+If you want to ensure the plant starts there, add a very thin layer of soil.

-You can break off one of the stems for taller Sedum varieties and push it into the ground where you want to grow it.
+You can break off a stem from taller Sedum varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 See more at How to Grow and Care for Sedum.